-- an overall list of standard tasks youth are asked to do, listed at the end of the handouts - an optional personal goal that youth identify for themselves.
+- an overall list of tasks that all group members are asked to do, listed at the end of the handouts - an optional personal goal that youth identify for themselves.
+Once everyone has written their goal down on the handout, members share their "personal goal" with the group.